-4.10 4.8 Collecting Whereabouts Information
+4.10 Collecting Whereabouts Information

-4.10.1 4.8.1 Whereabouts information is not an end in itself, but rather a means to an end, namely the efficient and effective conduct of No Advance Notice Testing.
-Therefore, where an Anti-Doping Organization has determined that it needs to conduct Testing (including Out-of-Competition Testing) is required to be conducted on particular Athletes, it shall then consider how much information it needs about following the Anti-Doping Organization's Risk Assessment and the prioritization steps (Articles 4.2)

-- to 4.6), the Anti-Doping Organization shall then determine the Whereabouts Pool the Athlete will be included in and should use the whereabouts effiled by those Athletes in order to conduct that No Advance Notice Testing effectively and with no advance notice.
-The Anti-Doping Organization must request and collect all of the whereabouts information that it needs in accordance with the requirements of the Whereabouts Pool the Athlete has been included in to conduct the Testing identified in its Test Distribution Plan effectively and efficiently.
-In addition, the amount of whereabouts information requested shall be proportional to the whereabouts pool and the number of times the Anti-Doping Organization intends to test the Athlete.
-Every Athlete must submit to Testing at any time and place upon request by an Anti-Doping Organization with authority to conduct Testing regardless of whether they are part of a Whereabouts Pool. - 4.10.2 4.8.2 In accordance with Code Articles 5.5 and 14.5, Anti-Doping Organizations may collect whereabouts information and shall use ADAMS to conduct effective Doping Control including the collection of whereabouts information for Athletes in a Registered Testing Pool and Testing Pool.
+- 4.10.1 Whereabouts information is not an end in itself, but rather a means to an end, namely the efficient and effective conduct of No Advance Notice Testing.
+Therefore, where Out-of-Competition Testing is required to be conducted on Athletes following the Anti-Doping Organization's Risk Assessment and the prioritization steps (Articles 4.2 to 4.6), the Anti-Doping Organization shall then determine the Whereabouts Pool the Athlete will be included in and should use the whereabouts filed by those Athletes in order to conduct No Advance Notice Testing effectively.
+The Anti-Doping Organization must request and collect all of the whereabouts information in accordance with the requirements of the Whereabouts Pool the Athlete has been included in to conduct the Testing identified in its Test Distribution Plan effectively and efficiently.
+Every Athlete must submit to Testing at any time and place upon request by an Anti-Doping Organization with authority to conduct Testing regardless of whether they are part of a Whereabouts Pool. - 4.10.2 In accordance with Code Articles 5.5 and 14.5, Anti-Doping Organizations shall use ADAMS to conduct effective Doping Control including the collection of whereabouts information for Athletes in a Registered Testing Pool and Testing Pool.
 As a result, such information shall be automatically available through ADAMS to WADA and other relevant Anti-Doping Organizations with overlapping Testing Authority.
-This information shall: - a) Be stored safely and securely and maintained in strict confidence at all times, is used exclusively for the purposes set out in Code Article 5.5 and is destroyed in accordance with the International Standard for Data Protection once it is no longer relevant; - b) Be used for purposes of planning, coordinating or conducting Doping Control and can be accessed by (i) authorized individuals acting on behalf of the International Federation or National Anti-Doping Organization (as applicable) on a need-to-know basis only; (ii) WADA; and (iii) other Anti-Doping Organizations with authority to conduct Testing on the Athlete in accordance with Code Article 5.2; - c) Include the start date as to when an Athlete enters the Registered Testing Pool or Testing Pool and end date when they no longer meet the criteria and are removed from such pool as outlined within Articles 4.10.5.1 and 4.10.5.2 for Athletes in a Registered Testing Pool or Articles 4.10.13.5 and 4.10.13.6 for Athletes in a Testing Pool. - de Be relevant to the Athlete Biological Passport or other analytical results; - e)d) Support an investigation into a potential anti-doping rule violation; and/or - f) e) Support proceedings alleging an anti-doping rule violation. - 4.8.3 Where an Anti-Doping Organization has determined that it needs to conduct Out-of-Competition Testing on particular Athletes following its Risk Assessment (in accordance with Article 4.2) and the prioritization steps (in Articles 4.3 to 4.7), it shall then consider how much whereabouts information it needs for those Athletes in order to conduct No Advance Notice Testing effectively.
+This information shall: - a) Be stored safely and securely and maintained in strict confidence at all times, is used exclusively for the purposes set out in Code Article 5.5 and is destroyed in accordance with the International Standard for Data Protection once it is no longer relevant; - b) Be used for purposes of planning, coordinating or conducting Doping Control and can be accessed by (i) authorized individuals acting on behalf of the International Federation or National Anti-Doping Organization (as applicable) on a need-to-know basis only; (ii) WADA; and (iii) other Anti-Doping Organizations with authority to conduct Testing on the Athlete in accordance with Code Article 5.2: - c) Include the start date as to when an Athlete enters the Registered Testing Pool or Testing Pool and end date when they no longer meet the criteria and are removed from such pool as outlined within Articles 4.10.5.1 and 4.10.5.2 for

-- 4.8.4 The International Federation or National Anti-Doping Organization should consider adopting a 'pyramid' or 'tiered approach', placing Athletes into different whereabouts pools, referred to as the Registered Testing Pool, Testing pool and other pool(s), depending upon how much whereabouts information it needs to conduct the amount of Testing allocated to those Athletes in the Test Distribution Plan. - 4.10.3 4.8.5-The International Federation or National Anti-Doping Organization shall be able to demonstrate to WADA that it has conducted an appropriate risk-based approach in allocating Athletes to their whereabouts pool whereabouts Pool(s) and has allocated sufficient Out-of-Competition Tests in its Test Distribution Plan as required in Articles 4.8.6.14.10.4.1 and 4.8.10.14.10.13.1.
+- Athletes in a Registered Testing Pool or Articles 4.10.13.5 and 4.10.13.6 for Athletes in a Testing Pool. - d) Be relevant to the Athlete Biological Passport or other analytical results; - e) Support an investigation into a potential anti-doping rule violation; and/or - f) Support proceedings alleging an anti-doping rule violation. - 4.10.3 The International Federation or National Anti-Doping Organization shall be able to demonstrate to WADA that it has conducted an appropriate risk-based approach in allocating Athletes to their Whereabouts Pool(s) and has allocated sufficient Out-of-Competition Tests in its Test Distribution Plan as required in Articles 4.10.4.1 and 4.10.13.1.

-4.10.4 4.8.6 Registered Testing Pool
+4.10.4 Registered Testing Pool